Democratic Republic of the CongoOfficial Name: Democratic Republic of the Congo

 Travel & Transportation

-Roads throughout the DRC are generally in poor condition, and often impassable in the rainy season.
-When driving in cities, keep windows up and doors locked.
-At roadblocks or checkpoints, documents should be shown through closed windows.
-In the event of an automobile accident, remain inside your vehicle and wait for police.
-If a hostile mob forms or you feel your life is in danger, leave the scene and proceed directly to the nearest police station or gendarmerie to report in the incident.
+Lock vehicle doors and keep windows closed when driving.
+At roadblocks or checkpoints, open the driver’s side window slightly in order to communicate and show documents through closed windows.
+In the event of an automobile accident, remain inside the vehicle and wait for police.
+If a hostile mob forms or you feel your safety is in danger, leave the scene and proceed directly to the nearest police station or gendarmerie to report the incident.
+Do not stop at the scene of an accident or at intersections where people have gathered, as mobs can develop quickly.
+In heavy traffic, be wary of gangs of street children who may open doors and steal belongings.

 Official motorcades pose serious risks to drivers and pedestrians in Kinshasa.
-If you hear sirens or see security forces announcing the approach of a motorcade, pull off the road as far as possible and extinguish your headlights.
-Do not attempt to move until the entire motorcade has passed; security forces will indicate when this has occurred.
+Drivers should pull to the side of the road as far as possible and extinguish the vehicle’s headlights when sirens or security forces announce their presence.
+Do not take photographs of motorcades.
+Do not attempt to move until the entire motorcade has passed and proceed only when security forces permit it.
 Failure to comply may result in arrest or vehicle damage with possible personal injury.

 Drivers should stop their cars and pedestrians should stand still when passing a government installation during the raising and lowering of the Congolese flag.
 This ceremony occurs at roughly 7:30 a.m. and 6:00 p.m.